zilliztech/codelabs/codelabs/get-started-with-vector-db-0/index.md

 - Searching and analyzing unstructured data is done through ANN search, a process that is inherently probabilistic.
 Querying across structured/semi-structured data, on the other hand, is deterministic.
 - Unstructured data processing is very different from semi-structured data processing, and requires a complete paradigm shift.
 This naturally necessiates a new type of database - the vector database.

-This concludes part one of our introductory series - for those of you new to vector databases, welcome to Milvus!
+This concludes part one of this introductory series - for those of you new to vector databases, welcome to Milvus!
 In the next tutorial, we'll cover vector databases in more detail:
 - We'll first provide a birds-eye view of the the Milvus vector database.
 - We'll then follow it up with how Milvus differs from vector search libraries (FAISS, ScaNN, DiskANN, etc).
 - We'll also discuss how vector databases differ from vector search plugins (for traditional databases and search systems).